caas-team/py-kube-downscaler/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--
 List the changes made to the code base.
 Per default, all commits are listed here.
-Please keep this description updated as you add new changes to the MR.
+Please keep this description updated as you add new changes to the PR.
 -->

 ## Tests done